statpascal/emul99/readme.txt

 - Comparing the performance of a BASIC program with that of a real machine, the simulator is about 10% too fast.
-- The sound generator is sampled about 870 times per second and it is assumed that the settings remain unchanged during the sampling interval.
+- The sound generator is sampled about 870 times per second and it is assumed that its settings remain unchanged during the sampling interval.
   Changes occuring during that interval should be recorded with a CPU timestamp and handled when generating output.
 - An infinite recursion of "X" operations crashes the simulator with a stack